Customer projects with WordPress: from planning to positioning

 What do you recommend and why: would you prefer one social media channel, and the right one, or several right from the start?

 It depends.
-Many forget the word "social" in "social media".
+Many forget the word “social” in “social media”.
 Interaction is of the utmost importance.
-This means that if you simply don't feel comfortable on a platform even after several weeks, you are unlikely to be successful.
+This means that if you simply don’t feel comfortable on a platform even after several weeks, you are unlikely to be successful.
 Furthermore, the choice of platform is heavily dependent on the target group to be reached.
-It simply doesn't make sense to drive your butcher's wagon to a market for vegans.
+It simply makes no sense to drive your butcher’s van to a market for vegans.

 Then it depends on how much time you can or want to spend.
 It is therefore often advisable to check exactly which channel is the right one.
 To gain initial experience on just one channel.
 The level of awareness of the service or products should also not be disregarded.
 The less well-known a product or service is, the more sensible it is to have a presence on social media channels, as you can proactively approach your target group here.